November 21, 2017

 According to a recent TechCrunch article, consumers in the United States now spend five hours a day on their phones.
 This represents a 20 percent increase from the fourth quarter of 2015.
 Users are also spending much more of their time in apps rather than on mobile browsers.
 In 2017, users are spending much more time with apps than watching television.
 15 percent of that app time is spent with entertainment apps like Netflix and Hulu, 19 percent of it is spent on Facebook's mobile app, 12 percent on other social and messaging apps, and 11 percent in gaming apps, according to the TechCrunch article.

 AdWeek reports that 45 percent of all shopping involves a mobile device in some way, whether it's used to do research, compare prices or make a purchase.
-For Millennials (defined the the Pew Research Center as people born between 1981 and 1997), that number is 57 percent.
+For Millennials (defined by the Pew Research Center as people born between 1981 and 1997), that number is 57 percent.
 A 2016 Nielsen survey revealed that customers use their phones to both "showroom," visit a physical store while comparing prices online on their mobile device, and "webroom", research online and then buying in-store.

 Marketers know that you need to take your message to where you customers are, and in 2017 it is very clear: your potential customers are on their phones.